Course Information

 Recording of classroom lectures

-In the event that I or a large number of students cannot attend class in-person, I will record the lecture on zoom.
-Because lectures may include fellow students, you and they may be personally identifiable on the recordings.
-These recordings may only be used for the purpose of individual or group study with other students enrolled in this class during this semester.
-You may not distribute them in whole or in part through any other platform or to any persons outside of this class, nor may you make your own recordings of this class unless written permission has been obtained from the Instructor and all participants in the class have been informed that recording will occur.
-If you want additional details on this, please see Provost Policy 005.
+In the event that I or a large number of students are unable to attend class in person, lectures may be recorded via Zoom.
+Because lectures may include fellow students, you and others may be personally identifiable in these recordings.
+Recordings may only be used for individual or group study by students enrolled in this class during the current semester.
+They may not be distributed, in whole or in part, through any other platform or to any individuals outside of this class.
+Students may not make their own recordings of this class unless written permission has been obtained from the instructor and all participants have been informed that recording will occur.
+For additional details, please see Provost Policy 005.

 Academic Calendar